 - Hotel WBF Grande Hakata: As one of the highest-rated hotels in Fukuoka, this hotel strives to deliver exceptional customer service.
 The staff is incredibly helpful, providing directions or dining recommendations.
 You’re also a short walk from Hakata Station, making it easy to venture out and explore the city.

 - Hotel Okura Fukuoka: Located in the heart of the Hakata ward, this luxury hotel provides guests with 10 different dining options.
 You also get access to an indoor pool and an onsite microbrewery.
 For a five-star hotel, the rates are surprisingly reasonable, so book early as rooms fill up quickly.

 - Grand Hyatt Fukuoka: If you enjoy shopping, this five-star hotel has you covered.
 It’s housed inside the Canal City, the massive commercial complex and top Fukuoka attraction.
 The hotel also offers spacious rooms decorated in relaxing warm tones.

-✔ Best area to stay for seafood and beaches
+✔ Top-rated area in Fukuoka for seafood and beaches